Joe Toplyn

 Posted on May 5, 2016 by Joe Toplyn

-Before long, computers will be writing jokes as funny as those created by professional comedy writers.
+Before long, a computer will write jokes as funny as those created by professional comedy writers.

 I’ve also been reading up on the rapid advances in artificial intelligence (AI).